-Bill ID/Topic Location Summary Position AB 2302 Addis D Open meetings: local agencies: teleconferences.
-This bill was signed by the Governor on September 22, 2024.
+Bill ID/Topic Location Summary Position AB 2302 This Addis D the s bill was signed by e Governor on otember 22, 2024.
 Existing law, the Ralph M. Brown Act, requires, with specified exceptions, that all meetings of a legislative body, as defined, of a local agency be open and public and that all persons be permitted to attend and participate.
-The act generally requires for teleconferencing that the legislative body of a local agency that elects to use teleconferencing post agendas at all teleconference locations, identify each teleconference location in the notice and agenda of the meeting or proceeding, and have each teleconference, at least a quorum of the members of the legislative body participate from locations within the boundaries of the territory over which the local agency exercises jurisdiction.
+The act generally requires for teleconferencing that the legislative body of a local agency that elects to use teleconferencing post agendas at all teleconference locations, identify each teleconference location in the notice and agenda of the meeting or proceeding, and have each teleconference location be accessible to the public.
+Existing law also requires that, during the teleconference, at least a quorum of the members of the legislative body participate from locations within the boundaries of the territory over which the local agency exercises jurisdiction.
 The act provides an exemption to the jurisdictional requirement for health authorities, as defined.
-Existing law, until January 1, 2026, authorizes the legislative body of a local agency to use alternative teleconferencing in specified circumstances if, during the teleconference meeting, at least a quorum of the mumbers of the legislative body complies with prescribed requirements.
-Existing law imposes prescribed restrictions on remote participation by a member under these alternative teleconferencing provisions, including establishing limits on the number of meetings a member may participate in solely by teleconference from a remote location, prohibiting such participation for a period of more than 3 consecutive months or 20% of the regular meetings for the local agency within a calendar year.
-This bill would revise those limits, instead prohibiting such participation for more than a specified number of meetings or to legislative body regularly meets fewer than 10 times per calendar year.
-This bill would revise those limits, instead prohibiting such participation for more than a specified number of meetings of the legislative body regularly the legislative body regularly meets.
-The bill, for the purpose of counting meetings attended by teleconference, would define a "meeting" as any number of meetings of the legislative body Watch agency that begin on the same calendar day.
-This bill contains other related provisions and other existing laws.
+Existing law, until January 1, 2026, authorizes the legislative body of a local agency to use alternative teleconferencing in specified circumstances if, during the teleconference meeting, at least a quorum of the members of the legislative body participates in person from a singular physical location clearly identified on the agenda that is open to the public and situated within the boundaries of the territory over which the local agency exercises jurisdiction, and the legislative body complies with prescribed requirements.
+Existing law imposes prescribed restrictions on remote participation by a member under these alternative teleconferencing provisions, including establishing limits on the number of meetings a member may participate in solely by teleconference from a remote location, prohibiting such participation for a period of more than 3 consecutive months or 20% of the regular meetings for the local agency within a calendar year, or more than 2 meetings if the legislative body regularly meets fewer than 10 times per calendar year.
+This bill would revise those limits, instead prohibiting such participation for more than a spec Watch